National Leaders of Color Fellowship Program

 Deeper Dive Connections

-During this session, Fellows will start to build connections with the Fellows in their region as well as Fellows from across the nation.
-This community building is critical in building a needed sense of belonging in the program and its small group work, as well as for nurturing ongoing professional relationships in the field.
+During this session, Fellows will start to build connections with the Fellows from across the nation.
+This community-building is critical in building a needed sense of belonging in the program and its small group work, as well as for nurturing ongoing professional relationships in the field.

 Sessions